Zero-shot Transfer Learning within a Heterogeneous Graph via Knowledge Transfer Networks: Introduction

-In this work, we propose a novel domain adaption method for HGNNs to transfer knowledge between different node types on a heterogeneous graph.
-We first analyze how feature extractors are designed independently for each node type in HGNNs and then relate how distributions of the source and target domains could be represented in terms of each other.
-Next, we model this theoretical relationship between the two domains as a Knowledge Transfer Network (\method) which can be optimized to transform data according to this relationship. \method transforms target embeddings to fit into source domain distributions.

-We perform an extensive evaluation of our method on real datasets where we compare against many popular domain adaptation baselines, such as DAN~\cite{long2015learning}, DANN~\cite{ganin2016domain}, CDAN~\cite{long2017conditional}, WDGRL~\cite{shen2018wasserstein} and many more.
-These results show that \method\ can achieve superior performance on a large variety of DA tasks.
-Finally, in order to understand which environments are ideal for transferring knowledge between different node types for heterogeneous graphs, we formulate a synthetic graph generator that allows us to study the sensitivity of these methods.
+In our work, we first dissect the gradient path of HGNN models to see how feature extractors are designed independently for each node type, and some empirical consequences.
+Then we theoretically analyze how feature extractors across node types relate to each other and how their output distributions could be represented in terms of each other.
+We model this theoretical relationship between two feature extractors as a Knowledge Transfer Network (\method) which can be optimized to transform target embeddings to fit the source domain distribution.
+We perform an extensive evaluation of our method on 18 different transfer learning tasks on HGs where we compare against state-of-the-art domain adaptation baselines.
+Additionally, in order to understand which environments are ideal for transferring knowledge between different node types for HGs, we formulate a synthetic heterogeneous graph generator that allows us to study the sensitivity of these methods.

-Our main contributions are: \begin{itemize}[leftmargin=10pt,topsep=0pt,itemsep=-1ex,partopsep=1ex,parsep=1ex] \item { \textbf{Domain Adaptation for Heterogeneous Graphs:} To the best of our knowledge, \method is the first cross-type domain adaptation method designed for heterogeneous graphs. } \item { \textbf{Theoretical Foundations:} \method is a principled approach analytically induced from the architecture of HGNNs. } \item { \textbf{Experimental Results:} On real-world datasets, we show that \method outperforms state-of-the-art domain adaptation methods, being up to $73.3\%$ higher in MRR on $18$ different domain adaption tasks. } \item { \textbf{Sensitivity Analysis:} We provide a heterogeneous graph generator model to analyze how the feature and edge distributions of heterogeneous graphs affect the performance of \method and other methods on the task. }
+Our main contributions are: \begin{itemize}[leftmargin=10pt,topsep=0pt,itemsep=-1ex,partopsep=1ex,parsep=1ex] \item { \textbf{Novel and practical problem definition:} To the best of our knowledge, \method is the first zero-shot cross-type transfer learning method running on a heterogeneous graph --- transfer knowledge across different node types within a heterogeneous graph. } \item { \textbf{Generality:} \method is a principled approach analytically induced from the architecture of HGNNs, thus applicable to any HGNN models, showing up to $960\%$ performance improvement for zero-labeled node inference across $6$ different HGNN models. } \item { \textbf{Effectiveness:} We show that \method outperforms state-of-the-art domain adaptation methods, being up to $73.3\%$ higher in MRR on $18$ different transfer learning tasks on HGs. } \item { \textbf{Sensitivity Analysis:} We provide a HG generator model to analyze how the node attribute and edge distributions of HGs affect the performance of \method and other methods on the task. } \end{itemize}